-The owners of qualifying holdings and the other individuals associated with these holdings, including the allocation of voting rights, in Semapa on 31 December 2023 and in accordance with the legislation in force, are those identified in the table below:
+The owners of qualifying holdings and the other individuals associated with these holdings, including the allocation of voting rights, in Semapa on 31 December 2024 and in accordance with the legislation in force, are those identified in the table below:

-Holder Atribution No. Shares % Shares and Voting Rights % Non- Suspended Voting Rights Filipa Mendes de Almeida de Queiroz Pereira (Filipa Queiroz Pereira), Mafalda Mendes de Almeida de Queiroz Pereira (Mafalda Queiroz Pereira), and Lua Mónica Mendes de Almeida de Queiroz Pereira (Lua Queiroz Pereira) Jointly, through companies held directly and indirectly by them and described below, in conjunction with the shareholders' agreement they entered into in relation to their holdings in companies that own shares of Semapa. - - - Target One Capital, S.A.
-Controlled by Filipa Queiroz Pereira; holds 21.56% of the share capital of Sodim, SGPS, S.A.
+Entity Allocation Number of Shares % share capital and voting rights % non- suspended voting rights Filipa Mendes de Almeida de Queiroz Pereira (Filipa Queiroz Pereira) Mafalda Mendes de Almeida de Queiroz Pereira (Mafalda Queiroz Pereira), and Lua Mónica Mendes de Almeida de Queiroz Pereira (Lua Queiroz Pereira) Jointly, through companies directly and indirectly owned by them and described below, in conjunction with the shareholders' agreement they have entered into regarding their interests in companies holding Semapa shares - - - Target One Capital, S.A.
+(Target One) Controlled by Filipa Queiroz Pereira; holds 21.56% of the share capital of Sodim, SGPS, S.A.
 (Sodim) - - - Keytarget Investments - Consultoria e Investimentos, S.A.
-Controlled by Mafalda Queiroz Pereira; holds 21.56% of Sodim's share capital - - - Premium Caeli, S.A.
-Controlled by Lua Queiroz Pereira; holds 21.56% of Sodim's share capital - - - Sodim, SGPS, S.A.
+(Keytarget Investments) Controlled by Mafalda Queiroz Pereira; holds 21.56% of the share capital of Sodim - - - Premium Caeli, S.A.
+(Premium Caeli) Controlled by Lua Queiroz Pereira; holds 21.56% of the share capital of Sodim - - - Sodim, SGPS, S.A.
 Indirectly controlled by Filipa Queiroz Pereira, Mafalda Queiroz Pereira and Lua Queiroz Pereira; holds 100% of the share capital of Cimo - Gestão de Participações, SGPS, S.A.; direct ownership of shares 27 508 892 33.849% 34.442% Cimo - Gestão de Participações, SGPS, S.A.
-Indirectly controlled by Filipa Queiroz Pereira, Mafalda Queiroz Pereira and Lua Queiroz Pereira and directly by Sodim; direct ownership of shares 38 959 431 47.938% 48.779% Total: 66 468 323 81.787% 83.221%
+Controlled indirectly by Filipa Queiroz Pereira, Mafalda Queiroz Pereira and Lua Queiroz Pereira and directly by Sodim; direct ownership of shares 38 959 431 47.938% 48.779% Total: 66 468 323 81.787% 83.221%